Concussion Treatment and Brain Injury Care

 A concussion is a traumatic brain injury caused by a blow to the head or body.
 In fact, most whiplash motions have the potential to become a concussion.
 Although there may be no signs of injury this doesn’t mean a concussion hasn’t occurred.

-At Zone Psychology Edmonton, we use cutting edge, Cognitive Visual Perceptual Training technology to accurately assess and more importantly, treat your concussion symptoms and systematically improve your brain function.
-In some cases, Neurofeedback and Biofeedback can be recommended for rehabilitation.
+At Zone Psychology Edmonton, we use cutting edge, Cognitive-Perceptual Training technology to accurately assess and more importantly, treat your concussion symptoms and systematically improve your brain function.
+In most cases, Neurofeedback and Biofeedback are recommended for rehabilitation.

 Concussion Symptoms May Include: